Western Illinois University — Illinois Institute for Rural Affairs

 Upon enrollment, Fellows take two or three semesters of classes within their academic department, as well as core courses in community and economic development.
 Fellows gain experience working with IIRA staff on development projects for their graduate assistantships on campus.
 They then serve a paid internship in a rural community, learning and providing hands-on leadership and assistance to local community development projects.
 As part of the fellowship experience, Fellows have the opportunity to serve as AmeriCorps members during their internships.
 The program provides strong personal and professional support within a friendly team atmosphere.

-Completed graduate school application; all undergraduate transcripts; GRE or GMAT for some programs; description of service document; r?sum?; and a short essay describing applicants interest in community development; and a campus visit (with travel expenses partially reimbursed).
+Completed graduate school application; all undergraduate transcripts; GRE or GMAT for some programs; description of service document; resume; and a short essay describing applicants interest in community development; AmeriCorps Service Eligibility; and a campus visit (with travel expenses partially reimbursed).

 For inquiries about Paul D. Coverdell Fellows Program, call 855.855.1961 x1440.